 The Mission District is unique among San Francisco neighborhoods.
 The oldest neighborhood in the city, it was named for Mission Dolores, which was founded in 1776 and is still open to visitors.
 The Mission has an unusual microclimate, which means it’s often warmer and sunnier here than in other parts of the city, particularly on San Francisco’s famously foggy days.

 Beyond its history and weather, the Mission also has a special mix of residents and influences—leaders of the area’s Latin American community share the neighborhood with artists, students, and an ever-increasing number of restaurateurs and small-business owners.
 Corner bodegas and taquerias butt up against galleries and pricey boutiques.
-It is eclectic, artsy, and a great place to discover new fun places and things to do in San Francisco.
+It is eclectic, artsy, and a great location to discover new, fun places and things to do in San Francisco.